-Look at John's Gospel.
-Scan its pages.
+Just scan the pages of John's Gospel.
 What stands out to you?
-When I read John, a couple of things grab my attention.
-First are the stories.
-This Gospel is full of true stories that show us how Jesus interacted with and transformed the lives of individual people.
+A couple of things grab my attention.
+First, the stories.
+This gospel is full of true stories that show us how Jesus interacted with and transformed the lives of individual people.
 For instance, walk through the book and you'll see Jesus interacting with the following people...